 The Heineken Champions Cup was first played in 1995-96, when it was known simply as the Heineken Cup.
-Back then, the format of the tournament was slightly different.
-Although the Five Nations Committee wanted to promote cross-border competition between teams, English and Scottish teams did not take part and Romanian and Italian teams joined the competition instead.
-However, English and Scottish teams did join the next year and, in 1997, a home and away pools format was introduced for the first time.
+Although the Five Nations Committee wanted to promote cross-border competition, English and Scottish teams did not take part during the inaugural tournament and Romanian and Italian teams joined instead.
+However, English and Scottish teams joined the next year and, in 1997, a home-and-away pools format was introduced for the first time.

-Over the next 15 years, the Heineken Cup continued as scheduled with only minor conflicts between competing nations.
-In 2014-15 though, Heineken’s title sponsorship of the tournament came to an end and the tournament officially became known as the European Champions Cup, or simply the European Cup.
+In 2014-15, Heineken’s title sponsorship of the tournament came to an end and the tournament officially became known as the European Champions Cup, or simply the European Cup.
 However, as the competition was popular, most fans still simply referred to the competition as the Heineken Cup.